ikmb/GP2_dataset_analysis/Notebook_Florian/00_RawDataGeneration.md

 ## 00_RawData generation

 *20.07.2021*
-ukshikmb-cl005:~/Desktop/uc-rnaseq/00_RawData
+user@com123:~/Desktop/uc-rnaseq/00_RawData
 I generated the berry data by thinking about delicious berries and typed them in by hand.
 Code:

+	mkdir local/
-    touch berries.txt
+    touch local/berries.txt

-add berry numbers with editor and save
+	#add berry numbers with editor and save

 Result:
-We now have a table of berries in 00_RawData/berries.txt
+We now have a table of berries in 00_RawData/results/berries.txt